Vectorworks/developer-scripting/Function Reference/Functions/ClipPolygon.md

 # ClipPolygon

 ## Description
-Same as [[VS:IntersectSurface]], but improves performance by first checking to see if hClipper is within the bounding box of hPolygon before calling IntersectSurface.
+Same as [IntersectSurface](IntersectSurface.md), but improves performance by first checking to see if hClipper is within the bounding box of hPolygon before calling IntersectSurface.

 ```pascal
 FUNCTION ClipPolygon(